tablelandnetwork/docs/docs/tutorials/table-reads-chainlink.md

 A few key points, and note that the majority of these are set in an example deployment script, provided toward the end of this page:

-- `data` ⇒ The off-chain `data` returned by Chainlink from the Tableland network (i.e., table state get written on-chain by the oracle).
+- `data` ⇒ The offchain `data` returned by Chainlink from the Tableland network (i.e., table state get written onchain by the oracle).
 - `url` ⇒ URL to make an HTTP request to (i.e,. the Tableland gateway).
 - `path` ⇒ A comma separated HTTP response path that must lead to a single `uint256` (e.g., `"counter"`).
 - `_jobId` ⇒ Chainlink job ID (in this case, for getting a single word as `uint256`, which is noted above).